How to Organize Multiple Kids’ Sports Schedules Without Losing Your Mind

 The Bottom Line

-Managing multiple kids’ sports schedules isn’t just about keeping track of events.
+Managing multiple kids’ sports schedules isn’t just about tracking events.

-It’s about coordinating information coming from many different places.
+It’s about coordinating information from many different sources.

-But when schedules can be automatically structured and centralized, parents can spend less time coordinating and more time enjoying the games.
+And parents can spend less time managing logistics—and more time enjoying the games.

 Your family deserves more than survival.